Riley Greene Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 19th in the league.
+- The pitching staff for the Blue Jays has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Blue Jays have a 5.28 team ERA that ranks 23rd across all league pitching staffs.
+- The Blue Jays have a 5.06 team ERA that ranks 21st across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 17 total home runs at a rate of 1.7 per game (to rank 25th in baseball).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (18 total, 1.6 per game).

-- Manoah (1-0) starts for the Blue Jays, his third this season.
+- The Blue Jays are sending Gausman (1-1) to make his third start of the season.

-- In his most recent appearance on Wednesday, the righty threw seven scoreless innings against the Kansas City Royals while surrendering one hit.
+- In his most recent appearance on Thursday, the right-hander tossed six scoreless innings against the Kansas City Royals while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.